GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

 `$ python3 main.py`

 The script's output contains the metrics we presented in our paper, and will generate the figures we used in our paper.
-Note that we slightly edited several figures by removing/repositioning legends and adding additional text.
+When constructing the paper, we slightly edited several figures by removing/repositioning legends and adding additional text.

 ___